hwoodall106/fhirsqldemo/README.md

 ## The FHIR Server:

-Instructions at https://docs.intersystems.com/irisforhealth20221/csp/docbook/DocBook.UI.Page.cls?KEY=HXFHIR_server_install, or use our instance i-04d2542875fdd193a named UKFHIRSERVER on the UK Sales Engineering AWS.
+Instructions at https://docs.intersystems.com/irisforhealth20221/csp/docbook/DocBook.UI.Page.cls?KEY=HXFHIR_server_install, or use our instance i-04d2542875fdd193a named UKFHIRSERVER on the UK Sales Engineering AWS account.

+To load your generated data onto the